KeilHubbard/style-rules/README.md

 ### Branch Names

 #### Regular (Persistant) Branches
-##### Code Branches
++ Code Branches
   ```
   'main'
       Stable, Tested Release.
 Available to All End Users

   'beta'
-      Next Planned Release
+      Next Planned Release, Available to Beta Test Users Only as Extended UAT
   'dev'
       Shared Version Branch of Current Sprint, the code branch used by 'qa' and 'uat'
   ```
-##### Review/ Test Branches
++ Review/ Test Branches
-Absolutely NO Code or Documentaion Changes may be Made in the following Branches
+Absolutely NO Code or Documentation Changes may be Made in the following Branches
   ```
   'qa'
       Review within development parameters and within code to ensure code Quality,
       Readability, Efficiency and Functionality meets requirements.
   'uat'
+      "User Acceptance Testing"
-      Internal Review of End User Experience
+      Internal review of End User experience
       Per Requirements Documentation and User Stories
+      May Be Released to a small group of known "True End Users" as "Alpha"
   ```

 ##### Working/ Ephemeral Branches